 The little one has now completely developed and is only adding more weight.
-By definition, #baby is now considered a “late-term” baby.
+By definition, Your Baby is now considered a “late-term” baby.

-Tests: To check on how #baby is doing, your doctor may recommend running some tests, like electronic fetal monitoring, non-stress test, or a biophysical profile.
+Tests: To check on how Your Baby is doing, your doctor may recommend running some tests, like electronic fetal monitoring, non-stress test, or a biophysical profile.
 These tests may be done weekly or twice weekly.

 The genitals: Because of the hormones in your body, the baby’s genitals may look swollen at delivery, but they’ll soon come down to their normal size.

-Just wait for labor to start naturally if there’s no risk to your health and that of #baby .
+Just wait for labor to start naturally if there’s no risk to your health and that of Your Baby .

 Membrane sweep: If you’ve had a baby before, you’ll be offered a membrane sweep at your 41-week appointment.
 A membrane sweep involves having a vaginal (internal) examination where the doctor uses his fingers to stimulate the cervix (neck of your womb) so that it will produce hormones that may trigger natural labor.
 You do not have to have this – you can discuss it with your midwife.